 Here is how to get started!

-Basic supplies needed to create sensory bottles:
+Basic supplies needed to create sensory bottles

-- Clear bottles – Use any size that’s easy to grasp ( we love to use VOSS Plastic Bottles
+- Clear bottles – Use any size that’s easy to grasp ( we love to use VOSS Plastic Bottles but any will do!)

-Ideas for sensory bottle fillers:
+Ideas for sensory bottle fillers

 - Colored water